imkaywu/3drecon_dataset/index.md

 1. they target one specific class of algorithms;
 2. they use objects with fixed geometric or material properties.

 We generated both real-world and synthetic datasets.
 The synthetic dataset is used to evaluate the performance of each algorithm under a variety of problem conditions.
 The real-world dataset is used to validate the robustness of the framework.
+More specifically:

+* a real-world dataset with 11 objects captured for Multi-view Stereo, Photometric Stereo, and Structured Light techniques.
+* multiple blender projects used to generate synthetic datasets with varied material and geometric properties

 ## Setups
 <div class="container">